California’s North Coast: Wildlife, Waves and Wine

-COFFEE – Headlands Coffeehouse –Casual, coffee/tea bar, soups, sandwiches, salads, wine and beer.
+COFFEE – Headlands Coffeehouse –Casual, coffee/tea bar, soups, sandwiches, salads, wine, and beer.
 Very good food.
 Free Wi-Fi.
 Free live music 7-nights per week.
 Serving breakfast, lunch and dinner.
 120 Laurel Street, Fort Bragg.
 707-964-1987.

 SEAFOOD – Django’s Rough Bar Café – in Noyo Harbor, just before Noyo Bridge, Fort Bragg.
 Sheltered, heated, glass-walled, deck or inside seating.
 Best view in the harbor.
 Casual surroundings with locals and visitors.
-Local seafood, chowders, sandwiches, small plates, craft beer and wine are offered.
+Local seafood, chowders, sandwiches, small plates, craft beer, and wine are offered.
 Live music evenings and Sunday afternoon.
 Serving lunch and dinner.
 707-962-0100

-bar includes cocktails, local craft beer, and wine.
+The bar includes cocktails, local craft beer, and wine.
 Seafood, chicken and steaks are featured on the menu.
 Serving dinner daily, brunch on weekends.
 1011 S Main St, Fort Bragg.
 707-962-3035

 COOK YOUR OWN – Harvest Market – Supermarket that stocks local seafood, shellfish, meats, cheeses, fruit, veg and wine.
 In-house deli, bakery and butcher.
 Largest wine department in the area stocks local wines and other regions.
 Fully stocked liquor department.
 Perfect place to fill the cooler for the campsite or pick-up a picnic for the beach.
 171 Boatyard Drive, Fort Bragg.
 707 964-7000.

-Farmers Markets – Mendocino County has some of the highest concentration of organic farmers in the country.
+Farmers Markets – Mendocino County has some of the highest concentrations of organic farmers in the country.
 You will find fruit, veg, dairy, meat, wine, olive oil, plants, and prepared foods.
 Local performers are often on-hand to provide entertainment.
 A farmer’s market takes place somewhere each day of the week from May through October.
 Fort Bragg’s market is open year-round, moving indoors from November through April.